 - Unrealistically short deadlines - We have the rest of the post to cover this issue.

 Speaking of which, here are some scenarios WHY deadlines may end up being (as we already mentioned) unrealistically short.

-Project manager presents you with a project that’s ready to go, with goals, phases, tasks and time frame already determined.
-Quickly, you realize that deadlines they’ve set are unrealistic at the least.
+Your project manager presents you with a project that’s ready to go, with goals, phases, tasks, and the time frame already determined.
+Quickly, you realize that the deadlines set are unrealistic.
 However, when you try to communicate your concern, the objection is instantly dismissed with an excuse that the company already made a promise to the client.
-That leaves you (and your team) in the pickle: the project is destined to fail, you know it, your team knows it - but there’s no one to hear you out.
-At this moment “shrug-point” ensues.
+That leaves you (and your team) in a pickle: the project is destined to fail, you know it, your team knows it - but there’s no one to hear you out.
+At this moment the “shrug-point” ensues.

 If you reach the “shrug-point”, it’s too late